team-ferret/pip-toto/README.md

 		* EXAMPLE: pip install MyDemoProject3 --toto-default

-Sample packages pip installable with pip_toto options
+Sample packages pip installable with pip-toto options
 ========================================================
-* MyDemoProject3
+* MyDemoProject3 (this installation should succeed if the pip-toto options are used)
-* MyMaliciousProject
+* MyMaliciousProject (this installation should fail if the pip-toto options are used)